Corporate Training

 Copy, replace the bracketed text, paste under your uploaded PDF.

-Pattern 1 — Compliance module
+Pattern 1.
+Compliance module

 "This PDF is our [anti-harassment / infosec / anti-bribery / insider trading] policy.
 Create a three-minute compliance training video for [all employees / people managers / new hires].
 Cover the three or four obligations every employee needs to know, one concrete workplace scenario that illustrates the risk, and how to report a concern (name the exact channel: EthicsPoint, Speak Up hotline, HR business partner).
 End with one sentence noting the full policy lives in the handbook.
 The video is a primer, not a replacement."

-Pattern 2 — Safety SOP
+Pattern 2.
+Safety SOP

 "This PDF is our [lockout/tagout / PPE / forklift / hazmat / confined-space] SOP.
 Create a two-minute refresher for [warehouse associates / maintenance technicians / production floor staff].
 Assume the viewer completed initial certification and is watching this as a monthly refresher.
 Cover the three conditions that must be met before starting the task, the two failure modes we have seen in the field, and the exact escalation path.
-Plain, direct language — no corporate abstraction."
+Plain, direct language.
+No corporate abstraction."

-Pattern 3 — Benefits enrollment refresher
+Pattern 3.
+Benefits enrollment refresher

 "This PDF is our [year] open enrollment guide.
 Create a three-minute video for [US-based employees during the enrollment window].
 Walk through the medical plan tiers, explain HSA vs FSA in one clear sentence, note the 401(k) match rules and the deadline, and list the top three questions the benefits team gets during enrollment week.
 Tone: friendly and calm, not sales-y.
 End with the date the window closes."